 5 Tips For Preventing Falling in the Bathroom

 Falling in the bathroom is a common occurrence.
-However, you can prevent this by upgrading your bathroom and following some simple safety advice.
+However, you can prevent this by upgrading your bathroom and following simple safety advice.
 Here are some general tips on preventing falls in the shower and the bathroom.

 Maintain Dry Floors

 You can use a dry towel or mop to help remove water from the floor.
 You can also prevent water buildup from steam by using a dehumidifier.
-Maintaining dry floors will help reduce the amount of moisture in the bathroom and make it less slippery when wet.
+Maintaining dry floors will help reduce the moisture in the bathroom and make it less slippery when wet.

 Use Non-Slip Mats